Although parts of this post have been on my site for years, I’m bringing it altogether and updating it so that it’s clear how I review wines.

 I do this because after many years of going back and forth multiple times to get about 15+ pieces of information on each wine that wineries sent, and realizing that I could never keep up with doing that and write the columns that actually paid the bills, I asked wineries and agencies to submit these facts.

 If I like the wine and decide to post a review, I will verify that the information they’ve submitted is correct and current, then add my score, tasting note and food matches.
-Wineries cannot post my score, my tasting notes or my food matches, nor do they have any influence over what I post.
+Only I post a score or rating for the wine: wineries and agencies do not have any influence over what I post.

 To post that information, do they need to be a member?

-No. Everyone who joins my site gets two free months of access to the subscription section to try it out before they decide if they want to pay $2 a month.
+No. Everyone who joins my site gets thirty days of free access to the subscription section to try it out before they decide if they want to pay $3 a month.

 For a wine already on your site, does it cost anything to post a bottle or label shot?

 No. Wineries and agencies that would like to post a bottle or label shot for a wine that is already on the site may do so without becoming a member.

 This isn’t a hobby for me; it’s how I earn my living.
 The subscription is an administrative fee of $3 a month that doesn’t cover my costs in running the web site, including staff such as a web developer, graphics designer, two app developers, and others, since I am not paid a full-time salary by any publication.

 Similarly, when wineries enter wines in a wine competition, it doesn’t mean that they’ll win or even get a medal; only that their wines will be tasted.
 The winning wines are reviewed in the magazines.

 However, I never promise to publish a review of the wine just because a winery has submitted information on it, nor do I in any way indicate whether the review will be positive or negative.